 From our work we know the devastating impact that CFS/ME/FMS can have on peoples’ lives, both physically and psychologically.
 We listen, learn and act on the things that matter to people and give them access to our tailor-made programme to maintain and restore their health and wellbeing.
 Our beneficiaries are equipped and engaged through access to support and education to continually grow their confidence to face challenges and future opportunities.

-We offer support and education sessions across the West Midlands and Staffordshire.
-For people who live outside these areas you can benefit from our online support.
+You can benefit from the Salus Programme, wherever you are in the country and whatever stage you are at in your recovery, through our National Online Support Services and through joining our Closed Facebook Group.
 We are governed by a Board of Trustees appointed on the basis of their skills and experience.
 They bring a range of knowledge and understanding to follow and fulfil our objectives and outcomes.

 Salus Fatigue Foundation helps to improve people’s lives affected by Chronic Fatigue through taking positive steps together.